Good formal structures for flat meromorphic connections, III: Irregularity and turning loci: Birational geometry of excellent schemes

+\begin{remark} Although we have opted not to do so here, it would be reasonable to refer to a determination of a Cartier b-divisor $D$ as a \emph{resolution} of $D$. \end{remark}

+\begin{lemma} For $X$ regular and $D \in \bCDiv X$, there exists a determination of $D$ which is a composition of blowups along regular centers. \end{lemma} \begin{proof} Let $f: Y \to X$ be a determination of $D$.
+By choosing a relatively ample divisor for $f$ and pushing forward, we can write $f$ as the blowup in some closed subscheme $Z$.
+We may apply Lemma~\ref{L:desing1} to the pair $(X, Z)$ to conclude. \end{proof}

-The \emph{Cartier locus} of $D$ is the maximal open subset $U$ of $X$ such that the restriction of $D$ to $\bCDiv_{\RR} U$ belongs also to $\CDiv_{\RR} U$.
+\begin{defn} For $D \in \bCDiv X$, the \emph{Cartier locus} of $D$ is the maximal dense subset $U$ of $X$ such that the restriction of $D$ to $\bCDiv U$ (in the sense of Remark~\ref{R:dominant pullback}) belongs also to $\CDiv U$.
 The complement of this set is the \emph{non-Cartier locus} of $D$.
-Note that the non-Cartier locus is contained in the support, and therefore is nowhere dense.
-Also, if $X$ is normal, then the non-Cartier locus has codimension at least 2.
+Note that for any determination $f: Y \to X$ of $D$, the non-Cartier locus is contained in the image of the support of $D(Y)$ in $X$, and therefore is nowhere dense.
+Also, if $X$ is normal, then the non-Cartier locus has codimension at least 2 in $X$.

-For $f: Y \to X$, we refer to the Cartier locus and the non-Cartier locus of $f^* D \in \bCDiv_\RR Y$ also as the \emph{Cartier locus} and \emph{non-Cartier locus} of $D$ on $Y$. \end{defn}
+For $f: Y \to X$ a modification, we refer to the Cartier locus and the non-Cartier locus of $f^* D \in \bCDiv Y$ also as the \emph{Cartier locus} and \emph{non-Cartier locus} of $D$ on $Y$. \end{defn}

-\begin{defn} For $f: Y \to X$ a modification, the \emph{center} of $f$ is the complement of the maximal open subscheme $U$ of $X$ over which $f$ is an isomorphism.
-If $f$ is a determination of $D \in \bCDiv_\RR X$, then the center of $f$ must contain the non-Cartier locus of $D$.
+\begin{defn} If $f$ is a determination of $D \in \bCDiv X$, then the center of $f$ must contain the non-Cartier locus of $D$.
 In general, it is not possible to choose a determination of $D$ with center equal to the non-Cartier locus of $D$; this is shown by the following example of Fulger taken from \cite[Example~4.2]{boucksom-defernex-favre}. \end{defn}